While confidence is important, competence is a better trait to nurture. Learn the do’s and don’ts of encouraging

-3. DO challenge your child with age-appropriate play and tasks

 Kids can only feel competent if we challenge them out of their comfort zone.
 What are your child’s current interests?
-Is there a way you can bring it up a notch to stretch his capabilities?
+Is there a way you can bring it up a notch to stretch her capabilities?

 I love when my kids surprise me with things they can do that I initially didn’t think they could.
 For instance, they were huddled over a puzzle they were trying to solve.
 It took all of me not to hover and “over help” with this task, especially when they’d get frustrated or would almost want to give up.

 But I found that these challenging games were just the thing to teach them about problem solving.
 And guess what?
-They did eventually learn to solve the puzzle on their own, without my help.
+They did eventually learn to solve the puzzle on their own, without my interference.

-And aim for activities a notch above your child’s level.
+And don’t forget to aim for activities a notch above your child’s level.
 As I say in my book, Letters and Numbers:

 “There’s a delicate balance between giving your child something challenging, and something too hard.
 How do you know the difference?
 A challenging task holds her interest.
 She may make mistakes, but she understands and could continue with enough time and effort.”

-*Second:* # While confidence is important, competence is a better trait to nurture.
-Learn the do’s and don’ts of encouraging